kkirby16/Nail-The-Trail/README.md

 Nail the Trail gives users the ability to:

--Login (via Omniauth Facebook login or normal login), create an account, and logout
+-Login (via OmniAuth Facebook login or normal login), create an account, and logout

 -Select to view hikes in 12 of our cities, or select no specific city to see all hikes on our site across all our cities.